History of the Lady Lions

 The Lady Lions are proud to be celebrating their 40th anniversary season this year.
 The mighty tradition of distinction honors the incredible history and traditional of excellence of Leon High School—originally established in 1837.
 CLICK HERE to learn more about the rich history of our grand 'ole lady on the hill.

 Leon Softball History: A Mighty Tradition of Distinction

-Pictured at left are the 2015 Varsity Lady Lions under the leadership of Head Coach Katie Mueller with Coaches Sean Matthews, Coach Ryan Travis, Coach Jeff Travis and (not pictured) JV Coach Melvin David.
+Pictured at left are the 2019 Varsity Lady Lions under the leadership of Head Coach Katie Bennett with Coach Jeff Travis, and (not pictured) JV Coach Melvin David.

 The mission of this dedicated coaching staff is to garner enough community support so that any and all talented players have the opportunity to be on the team, regardless of economic abilities.

 “I am really looking forward to this upcoming season,” says Mueller.
 “We are going to focus on bonding as a team and seeing how far our collective positive dedication can take us.”